VirgilSecurity/virgil-sdk-net/docs/get-started/encrypted-communication/content.md

     .ToString(StringEncoding.Base64);
 ```

 To sign a message, you will need to load Alice's Virgil Key.
-See [Loading Key](/guides/virgil-key/loading) guide for more details.

 Now the Receiver can verify that the message was sent by a specific Sender.